LuigiMaggipinto23/project-Multiplatform-Screen-Grabbing-Utility/README.md

 **9. Multi-monitor Support:** The utility is able to recognize and handle multiple monitors independently, allowing users to grab screens from any of the connected displays.

+To prove the app download the files and execute a cargo build.